HUST-NingKang-Lab/MGM/README.md

 > For hdf5 files, specify the key using `-k` (default key is `genus`).

 #### `pretrain`
 Pretrains the MGM model using the microbiome corpus in a GPT-style manner.
 Optionally, you can train the generator by providing a label file.
+If the label file is provided, the tokenized label will be added following the \<bos> token, meanwhile, the tokenizer will be updated and the model's embedding layer will be expanded.

 **Input:** Corpus from `construct` mode
 **Output:** Pretrained MGM model